- Parking & Permits

 Full time bicycle commuters receive multiple benefits: access to showers, 2-free monthly parking passes, and plentiful bike parking.
 You can find potential bike routes using the Durham County Bike & Hike Map.
 It is easy to register as a full-time bicycle commuter.

 What are my options if I want to carpool or vanpool?

 Duke offers significant financial incentives for folk who carpool.
-In brief, the members of a two-person carpool split the cost of a permit.
-The members of a three-person carpool each pay $7 per month.
-A four-person car pool is free.
-Three- and Four-member carpools may also choose from a list of priority lots.
+In brief, the members of a two-person carpool split the cost of a permit and those in a three-person carpool each pay $7 per month.
+Three-member carpools may also choose from a list of priority lots.

 We can also help you find a carpool or vanpool partner!
 Sign up for an account on Share the Ride NC using your Duke email, and it will match you with potential carpool partners.
 Your matches are restricted to the Duke Community.

 What if I carpool, but I need to go home for an Emergency?

 If you walk, bike, bus, carpool, or Vanpool to work, you are eligible for FREE Emergency Ride Home via Share the Ride NC!
 It applies to cases of family illness, but also if you or your carpool driver have to unexpectedly leave early or stay late.
 It also applies if you must work unscheduled overtime.

 How do I order a permit?